Generic stabilizers in actions of simple algebraic groups: Weight string analysis

 We start with triples $(G, \lambda, p)$ where $G = A_\ell$ or $D_\ell$, in which $e(\Phi) = 1$.
 For each triple we shall give two tables.
-The first is the weight table, which lists the dominant weights $\mu$ occurring in $V = L(\lambda)$, and gives the sizes of their $W$-orbits and their multiplicities $m_\mu$.
-Note that the first column of the weight table numbers the orbits, in an order compatible with the usual partial ordering on dominant weights; thereafter we let $\mu_i$ stand for any weight in the $i$th orbit.
-The second table is the $\alpha$-string table, whose rows correspond to the different types of $\alpha$-string which appear among the weights in $V$.
+The first is the weight table, which lists the dominant weights $\mu \in \Lambda(V)$, and gives the sizes of their $W$-orbits and their multiplicities $m_\mu$; this information is taken from \cite{Lubdata}.
+The first column of this table numbers the $W$-orbits, in an order compatible with length in the Euclidean space containing $\Lambda$, and thus with the usual partial ordering on dominant weights, as seen in Section~\ref{sect: weights and module structure}; thereafter we let $\mu_i$ stand for any weight in the $i$th $W$-orbit.
+The second table is the $\alpha$-string table, whose rows correspond to the different types of $\alpha$-string which appear among the weights in $\Lambda(V)$.
 In each row the entries are as follows: the first column gives the type of $\alpha$-string; the second column gives the number $m$ of such $\alpha$-strings; the remaining columns give lower bounds $c(s)$ and $c(u_\alpha)$ for the contributions to $\codim V_\kappa(s)$ and $\codim C_V(u_\alpha)$ respectively, where for the former we assume (as we saw in the proof of Proposition~\ref{prop: codim bound using Premet} that we may) that $\alpha \notin \Phi(s)$.

+Note that if $\mu_j$ is a weight lying between two weights $\mu_i$ in an $\alpha$-string, then as seen in Section~\ref{sect: weights and module structure} the length of $\mu_j$ is less than that of $\mu_i$, so our ordering of $W$-orbits ensures that $j < i$.
+Thus in any given $\alpha$-string the outermost weights lie in one $W$-orbit, with any internal weights lying in \lq lower' $W$-orbits; moreover exactly one of the outermost weights $\mu$ has $\langle \mu, \alpha \rangle \geq 0$, and for this choice of $\mu$ the number of weights in the $\alpha$-string is $\langle \mu, \alpha \rangle + 1$.

 For some types of $\alpha$-string, the lower bound $c(s)$ which we are able to obtain will depend on the order $r$ of $\bar s = sZ(G)$, since two weights in the same $\alpha$-string can only lie in the same eigenspace $V_\kappa(s)$ if they differ by a multiple of $r\alpha$.
 Similarly, the lower bound $c(u_\alpha)$ may depend on $p$, since this may affect the way in which the sum of the weight spaces corresponding to a given $\alpha$-string decomposes into composition factors for $\langle X_{\pm\alpha} \rangle$.
 For this reason, the $c(s)$ and $c(u_\alpha)$ columns may often be subdivided according to the values of $r$ and $p$ respectively.